mmiller04/C-Mod_Analysis/README.md

 This should automatically install everything.
-To activate the environment, `source .venv/bin/activate` To deactivat the environment, `source deactivate`
+To activate the environment, `source .venv/bin/activate` To deactivate the environment, `source deactivate` or just `deactivate`, whichever works

 2. Add/remove dependency
 `poetry add dependency==version`